 Orioles' Cedric Mullins: Returns to lineup

-Mullins (hip) is starting in center field and batting leadoff Monday against the Blue Jays, Roch Kubatko of MASN Sports reports.
+Mullins (hip) is starting in center field and hitting leadoff Friday against the Royals, Roch Kubatko of MASN Sports reports.

-Mullins suffered a hip injury during Saturday's game against the Yankees, but he's good to go after sitting out Sunday's series finale.
-The 23-year-old is hitting a solid .309/.387/.509 in 15 games since joining the Orioles earlier in the month.
+As expected, Mullins has been cleared to rejoin the starting nine after getting a few days off to work past the hip injury he suffered last weekend.
+The 23-year-old is hitting .305/.379/.492 with two homers across 17 big-league games since earning a promotion earlier in the month.

 More News